 An editorial plan that includes a mission statement; a description of departments; and a table of contents for three issues, listing headlines and blurbs for stories.
 You may decide to include actual stories you’ve written, photos, infographics, etc. You may also have a letter from the editor, other editorial material.
 (Editor-in-chief)

-A design plan that includes 3 covers and a 16-page prototype (11 pages editorial, 5 advertising) that shows what the magazine will look like.
+A design plan that includes a 16-page prototype (front cover; inside front and rear cover ads, back cover ad; 10 pages editorial, 2 pages interior advertising) that shows what the magazine will look like.
+In additon, you should have two additional covers for upcoming issues.
 (Art director)

 - A media kit that includes an advertising rate card and audience profile and a list of target advertisers.
 (Advertising director)